Please select country and city. Information only available in English.

-With a capacity of over 1,000 the Olympia-Halle, along with the slightly smaller Rudi-Sedelmayer-Halle, hosts the big events in pop and rock.
+With a capacity of almost 14,000 the Olympia-Halle, along with the slightly smaller Rudi-Sedelmayer-Halle, hosts the big events in pop and rock.
 Other popular venues include the Colosseum situated at Kunstpark Ost.
 Friends of jazz shouldn't miss the Unterfahrt, Muffathalle and Wirtshaus zum Isartal jazz clubs.

-There is a vast choice in theatre: both sides of Maximilianstraße marking the battleground in the eternal competition for spectators and high quality productions between the Bayerisches Staatsschauspiel (its venues include the Residenztheatre, the Cuvilliéstheatre and the Marstall) and the Kammerspiele.
-Apart from that, there are more light-hearted theatres such as the Komödie im Bayerischen Hof, small stages like the Metropol-theatre and even smaller ones, such as the theatre am Sozialamt.
-Contemporary dance and experimental drama can be seen at the Neues theatre.
+There is a vast choice in theater: both sides of Maximilianstraße marking the battleground in the eternal competition for spectators and high quality productions between the Bayerisches Staatsschauspiel (its venues include the Residenztheater, the Cuvilliéstheater and the Marstall) and the Kammerspiele.
+Apart from that, there are more light-hearted theaters such as the Komödie im Bayerischen Hof, small stages like the Metropol-Theater and even smaller ones, such as the Theater am Sozialamt.
+Contemporary dance and experimental drama can be seen at the Neues Theater.
 A slightly crazy blend of opera, operetta, musical, ballet, drama and comedy is on offer at the Pasinger Fabrik.

 Munich holds a unique position in the history of German political satire.
 This great tradition is still represented at the Lach- und Schießgesellschaft.
 The stars of political stand-up (the comedy scene's modern day equivalent to satirical revues) appear at the Lustspielhaus.

 Visitors will find an abundance of cinemas spread over all parts of the city.
-Currently the most modern multiplex is Maxx at Isartor, the most impressive are Filmtheatre Sendlinger Tor and Arri-Kino.
+Currently the most modern multiplex is Maxx at Isartor, the most impressive are Filmtheater Sendlinger Tor and Arri-Kino.